SSWConsulting/SSW.Rules.Content/rules/key-principles-of-rest-api-design/rule.md

 Provide clear references or IDs rather than nested data whenever possible to keep API responses readable and easy to follow.

-For example, aovoid using messy query patameters such as `api/products?user_id=123&product_id=321`.
+For example, avoid using messy query patameters such as `api/products?user_id=123&product_id=321`.
 Instead, use clearly defined endpoints like `api/users/123/products/321`.

 ## Extra tip - Rate limiting